w3c-fedid/FedCM/explorations/service_worker_interception.md

 ### Origin Isolation

-For FedCM requests (which have `client: null`), the browser matches against Service Worker registrations using the **request URL's origin**.
+For FedCM requests (which have `client: null`), this proposal specifies that the browser matches against Service Worker registrations using the **request URL's origin**.
 Since FedCM requests to `idp.example` target that origin, only `idp.example`'s registered Service Worker can intercept them.
+(This requires extending the Handle Fetch algorithm—see [Spec coordination note](#spec-coordination-note) above.)

 ```
 ✅ idp.example's SW can intercept: Requests TO https://idp.example/token